Jeff-Brausam/Intro-to-computer-science/README.md

 # Intro to Computer Science

 As a self taught developer I find these concepts difficult to grasp, so these notes are really just to help me understand.
 The goal of this is provide a stronger foundation and understanding of computer science and algorithms.
+This is all coming from a web developer standpoint, so solutions are written in Javascript.

 ## The Big O notation